AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   5. Repeat this for all imported users (bob.smith@acme.com,david.miller@acme.com).

 ### 3.3.
 Map IAS Users to the BTP Subaccount

 To authorize the users you just created in IAS, you must register them within your specific BTP Subaccount.

 1. Open the SAP BTP Cockpit and navigate to your Subaccount.
 2. In the left navigation pane, expand Security and select Users.
 3. Click the Create button to open the user mapping dialog.
 4. Identity Provider: Select your IAS tenant from the dropdown (e.g., xxxxxx.accounts.ondemand.com(business users)).
-  5. User Name, E-mail: Enter the user’s email address (e.g., alice.jones@acme.com).
+5. User Name, E-mail: Enter the user's email address (e.g., alice.jones@acme.com).
 This must match the email used in the IAS import.
 6. Click **Create** to finalize.

 Repeat this process for each of the following users:
   * bob.smith@acme.com (Support user)
   * alice.jones@acme.com (Support user)
   * david.miller@acme.com (Admin user)

 To add your IAS admin user:
   * Repeat the steps above
   * Use the email address of your IAS admin account (e.g., admin@yourcompany.com)
   * Ensure the Identity Provider matches your custom IAS tenant.

 ### 3.4.
 Configure Role Collections
 To ensure you have full administrative rights to manage the development tools, assign the following role collections to your identity-provider user admin.